Utah Deaf History and Culture

 Ogden Division No. 127

-According to Walker (1966), in June 1945, the Ogden Division rechartered as Ogden Division No. 127, transferring twenty-two members from the Salt Lake City Division No. 56.
+According to Walker (1966), in June 1945, the Ogden Division was rechartered as Ogden Division No. 127, transferring twenty-two members from Salt Lake City Division No. 56.
 The society's Home Office nominated Brother George L. Laramie to preside over the Ogden Division's first meeting and install new officers.
 The officers were Donald L. Jensen, Robert J. Welch, Ned C. Wheeler, Wayne H. Christensen, John C. Peterson, Roy E. Smith, Arvel Christensen, Kenneth C. Burdett, Lloyd H. Perkins, Paul Mark, Joseph B. Burnett, Paul Loveland, Pete Koukoutaskis, Bruce M. Eyre, Guy A. Despain, Merrill Bauer, Melwin Sorensen, Tony Jelaco, and Marlo Honey.

 The Ogden Division No. 127 celebrated its 20th anniversary in December 1965, with a membership that was still vibrant in both numbers and spirit (Walker, 1966).